streamcode9/software-design/README.md

 During unengineering, all principles are violated.
 With overengineering, all principles are brought to the point of absurdity.

+If you can't "Go To Definition" on your handler, you've over-engineered it.

 ### Growing programs

 anti-planning.
 Adding new features into empty or sample project step by step if needed